 The mission of the AGPI Archives Game Catalog and GameCatalog.org is to:

-- Provide accurate and detailed information about games and game publishers from around the world
+• Provide accurate and detailed information about games and game publishers (and designers and copyright claimants, and more) from around the world

-- Include evidence supporting the provided information about games and game publishers
+• Document evidence and sources supporting provided information about games and game publishers

-- Be a world-renowned resource for game collectors, researchers, and designers, supported by expert contributors
+• Be a world-renowned resource for game collectors, researchers, historians, and designers, supported by expert contributors

 History of The Game Catalog

-The Game Catalog was initially prepared by the American Game Collectors Association (AGCA, now the Association for Games & Puzzles International, AGPI) in the late 1980s as an extension to the AGCA Archives, which at the time was also collecting instructions for games, histories of game companies, and trade catalogs from those companies.
+The Game Catalog was initially prepared by the American Game Collectors Association (AGCA, now known as the Association for Games & Puzzles International, AGPI) in the late 1980s as an integral component of the AGCA Archives, which at the time was also collecting instructions for games, histories of game companies, and trade catalogs from companies.

-The 8th printed edition of The Game Catalog was compiled by Rick Tucker, and contained information on about 8400 games, mostly games produced in the United States through 1950.
-A PDF of the 8th edition is available online.
+The 8th printed edition of the Game Catalog was compiled by Rick Tucker, published in October 1998, and contained information on about 8400 games, mostly games produced in the United States through 1950.
+A PDF of the 8th edition (GC8) is available online.

-In 2008, the AGPC (as we were known at the time) donated extensive materials from our Archives to The Strong Museum’s Museum of Play and its Brian Sutton-Smith Library, including a substantial number of trade catalogs (many since scanned and available online) and game instructions (many available online at GameCatalog.org).
+In 2008, the AGPC (as we were known at the time) donated extensive materials from our Archives to The Strong Museum’s Museum of Play and its Brian Sutton-Smith Library, including a substantial number of trade catalogs (many since scanned and made available online by the Strong) and game instructions (all of which were scanned by Bill Alexander, processed by Rick Tucker, and made available online at GameCatalog.org).

-Since 1998, Rick Tucker continued to add game publishers and games to the Game Catalog database (GC DB) and GameCatalog.org website based on available online and in-person information resources.
+Since GC8’s print publication in 1998, Rick Tucker has continued to add information on game publishers and games to the Game Catalog database (GC DB) and has also maintained software to generate game descriptive information from the GC DB that is posted to the GameCatalog.org website.

-The Game Catalog document and database are now on a trajectory to converge into a single integrated resource available to all interested parties.
+In efforts through 2025, the Game Catalog document and database have been on a trajectory to converge into a single integrated resource available to all interested parties.

 Scope of The Game Catalog